moccalotto/kaos/_campaign/geography.md

 5 percent and ad-hoc lodgings (i.e. rooms at inns and hotels) are taxed at 10 percent.
 Aside from that, the city puts a small tax on the use of the harbor, the rail roads and the city stables.

+* $$$ DEFENSES AGAINST WRAITH INVASION
+    - tunnels under the ice that can be easily collapsed.

 ## Taransak
 Also called the “The city of magic”, this city states resides inside the south western part